Cempoala

-Cempoala or Zempoala (Nahuatl Cēmpoalātl 'Place of Twenty Waters') is an important Mesoamerican archaeological site located in the Úrsulo Galván Municipality, in the state of Veracruz, Mexico.
-The site was inhabited mainly by Totonacs, Chinantecas and Zapotecs.
+Cempoala or Zempoala (Nahuatl Cēmpoalātl 'Place of Twenty Waters') is an important Mesoamerican archaeological site located in the municipality of Úrsulo Galván in the Mexican state of Veracruz.
+The site was inhabited mainly by Totonacs.
+However, Agustín García Márquez has proposed Cempoala as a Nahua altepetl, with a particular influence from Olmeca-Xicalanca migrating from Cholula.
 It was one of the most important Totonac settlements during the postclassical Mesoamerican period and the capital of the kingdom of Totonacapan.
 It is located one kilometer from the shore of the Actopan River and six kilometres from the coast.

 Cempoala was the first urban settlement the Spaniards saw upon arrival on the American continent.